QUESTIONNAIRE 2, DISTRIBUTED TO

 8/ Well, in order to realize what happened, to have an idea of the living conditions, of the difficulty, not to forget what happened, to pay tribute to the victims.

 1/ A huge concentration camp.
-It evokes the death of many Jews, hatred, fear, humiliation of many lives, wickedness.
+It evokes the death of many Jews, hatred, fear, the humiliation of many lives, and malice.

 3/ Concentration camps are camps where the most resistant Jews work for the Nazis.
-They are locked up, we give them almost nothing to eat.
+They are locked up, they are given almost nothing to eat.
 Many Jews die from exhaustion.

-Extermination camps are camps where the least resistant Jews, namely women, children, and elderly people, are killed in gas chambers.
-And after, they are transformed into soap.
+Extermination camps are camps where the least resistant Jews, women, children and elderly people are killed in gas chambers.
+And then they are turned into soap.

 Upon their arrival in the camps, the Jews are dispossessed of their personal belongings and they are naked.
 And they are named by numbers like for animals.

-4/ No, but there were many deaths and many lives shattered by the memory of their bad conditions in the camps.
+4/ No, but there have been many deaths and many lives shattered by the memory of their bad conditions in the camps.

-5/ We must remember not to start again.
+5/ We have to remember so as not to start again.

 " History " is saying everything that happened and in what context.